Yawolf/semaphores/README.md

 1 - INTRODUCTION

-   This project is an easy implementation of one file lock for Ciao (Prolog).
+   This project is is basic semaphore implementation to synchronize concurrent process.
 The predicates are implemented in C language using the Ciao module "foreign_interface".
-   New open and close predicates are implemented named lopen and lclose, they are, basically, a predicate with a lock created and ready to use.
+New open and close predicates are implemented named lock_open and lock_close, they are, basically, a predicate with a semaphore created and ready to use with value 1.

 2 - FILES

-    file_lock.c -> File lock's implementation in C language programming. file_lock.pl -> File lock's predicates declaration for Ciao (Prolog). tests.pl -> Some tests to prove the file lock. auxiliar.pl -> Auxiliar predicates used in the tests.
+    semaphores.c -> File lock's implementation in C language programming. sempaphores.pl -> File lock's predicates declaration for Ciao (Prolog). tests.pl -> Some tests to prove the file lock. auxiliar.pl -> Auxiliar predicates used in the tests.

 3 - USAGE

-     create_lock(FILE) -> This predicate create a lock for the file FILE.
-                        FILE is an atom.

-     file_lock(FILE) -> This predicate lock the file FILE, if it is free.
-                       FILE is an atom.

-     file_unlock(FILE) -> This predicate is the opposite of file_lock, unlock the file FILE.
-                       FILE is an atom.

-     destroy_lock(FILE) -> This predicate destroy the lock assigned to the file FILE

-     lopen(FILE,MODE,STREAM) -> lock open, is only a open called with locks.
+     sem_open(NAME,VALUE,SEM) -> Try to open a semaphore named NAME, if the semaphore does not exists a new semaphore is created with name NAME value VALUE and returned in SEM.
+NAME is an atom, is the name of the semaphore.
+VALUE is an Integer, is thu value of the semaphore.
+SEM is a free variable, is a pointer to the semaphore.

+     sem_wait(SEM) -> Decrement in one the value of the semaphore SEM, if the current value is 0, the process will stop till the increment of the value SEM is an address, is the semaphore to decrement.

+     sem_post(SEM) -> Increment in one the value of the semaphore SEM, If te current value is 0, then the new value is 1 and stopped process will try catch the semaphore.
+SEM is an address, is the name name to the semaphore to destroy

+     sem_destroy(SEM) -> Destroy the semaphore SEM.
+                        SEM is  address, is the name name to the semaphore to destroy.

+     lock_open(FILE,MODE,STREAM) -> Open the file FILE in mode MODE and save it in the STREAM stream and a semaphore with value 1 is created, named NAME and save it in the free variable SEM.".  .
                         Is equals to:
                         ```
-                             create_lock(FILE),lock_file(FILE),open(FILE,MODE,STREAM).
+                        sem_open(FILE,1,Sem),sem_wait(SEM),open(FILE,MODE,STREAM).
                         ```

-                       FILE is an atom.
-                       MODE is an atom.
+                        File is an atom, is the name of the file to open and semaphore.
+                        Mode is an atom, is the file open mode read, write, append.
+                        Stream is a free variable, it will contain the Stream of the File.
-                       STREAM is a free var.
+                        Sem is a free variable, it will contain the semaphore.

-      lclose(FILE,STREAM) -> lock close, is a close predicated used with locks.
+      lock_close(STREAM,SEM) -> Release the semaphore SEM andclose the stream STREAM.
                         Its equals to:
                         ```
-                             file_unlock(FILE),close(STREAM).
+                        sem_ppost(SEM),close(STREAM).
                         ```

-                       FILE is an atom.
-                       STREAM is a stream of a opened file.
+                       Stream is the Stream of a file given by the lock_open predicate.

-      Use destroy_lock(File) in a recursive predicate isn't a great idea.
+                       Sem is a semaphore.

 4 - BUGS AND KNOWN ISSUES

-    This lock only works for files in the concurrent directory.
+      None